hrishike/hrishike.github.io/content/posts/phantom-jams-in-orgs.md

 ## The Organizational Parallel

-Just like traffic phantom jams, organizations experience similar cascading slowdowns.
-There's no major incident or obvious blocker that you can point out to.
+Just like traffic phantom jams, organizations experience similar cascading slowdowns as they grow.
+There's no obvious blocker that you can point to.
 It is just a gradual, systemic slowdown that affects productivity and momentum.

-An organizational phantom jam is a cascading slowdown that occurs when small inefficiencies in processes, communication, or decision-making create a ripple effect across teams and functions.
-Unlike major blockers or crises, these jams are often invisible to those caught in them, making them particularly challenging to identify and address.
-They're like the organizational equivalent of death by a thousand cuts - no single issue seems significant enough to address, but together they create significant drag on the organization's momentum.

-These organizational phantom jams are particularly insidious because they are invisible to those who are caught in them (this is how it is done here :-D ), And, they significantly impact the organization's ability to move faster and forward efficiently.
+These organizational phantom jams are particularly insidious because they are invisible to those who are caught in them (*this is how it is done here :-D*), And, they significantly impact the organization's ability to move faster and forward efficiently.

 ## Introduction